Sleep/Wake Button On Iphone Se: What's The Function?

 Characteristics Values

-Location On the right side of the iPhone SE
+Location Upper right side or top of the iPhone

 shunsleep